pouya-eghbali/posh/README.md

 ## Examples

 > [!NOTE]
-> PoSh is currently under active development.
+> PoSH is currently under active development.
 The following examples are
 > conceptual and may not work as expected in the current version.

 ### Flag Parsing